 Hormone creams, pills, or patches can be a source of additional hormones.

-Try no exposure to additional hormone sources.
+Limit exposure to additional hormone sources.
 Wash hands before touching your bird.

 Remove any boxes if present.
-Place a wire grating in the cage bottom to avoid access to newspaper, bedding or other potential nesting materials.
+Place wire grating in the cage bottom to avoid access to newspaper, bedding or other potential nesting materials.

-If out of the cage time is given, have your birds wings clipped to ensure she is not accessing additional nesting areas.
+If out of cage time is given, have your birds wings clipped to ensure she is not accessing additional nesting areas.

-Medical Prevention If environmental manipulation is unsuccessful, your pet may then require medical treatment to control egg laying.
+If environmental manipulation is unsuccessful, your pet may then require medical treatment to control egg laying.

 Effective hormonal treatments are available when used in conjunction with environmental changes.